• Skip to main content

 • Add half of flour mixture to batter, stirring gently until just incorporated.
 Add lemon juice, stirring until just incorporated.
 Add remaining flour and stir until just incorporated (do not overmix).
 Last, add shredded zucchini and stir until incorporated.

 • Pour cake batter evenly between two prepared cake pans and tap a few times on the countertop to remove excess air bubbles.
-Bake for about 26-29 minutes, or until cake is baked through and pops back when gently pressed in the center.
+Bake for about 26-29 minutes, or until cake reaches 210F in the center and pops back when gently pressed in the center.

 • Remove cakes from oven and allow to cool completely in the pans on a wire cooling rack.